uldyssian-sh/vmware-vcf-aws-evs/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information.

+### Contributors
+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for a list of all contributors.

+### Quick Contribution Guide
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

 ## 📄 License